Dr. Manura Nanayakkara is a practicing doctor in Sri Lanka. He holds a postgraduate diploma in psychiatry.

 It is available as oral tablets, capsules, and liquids (the liquid form is usually used in children).
 However, it is typically not available in intravenous form.

-It is not known to be harmful during pregnancy and breastfeeding, and it is commonly prescribed in pregnant women and nursing mothers.
+It is not known to be harmful during pregnancy and breastfeeding, and it is commonly prescribed to pregnant women and nursing mothers.

 Precautions and Warnings Before Taking Sporidex